a7ul/WaveformPlayer/README.md

 #### NPM scripts:
 - **Basic scripts**
-  - `yarn start` : Runs the player in developement mode with Hot Module replacement
+  - `yarn start` : Runs the player in developement mode with Hot Module replacement on port **8090**, opens up electron in dev mode and also starts a local redux devtools server on port **9000**
   - `yarn build` : Builds and opens the built prod version in electron (for testing prod build)
   - `yarn package:win` : Packages the prod version for Windows (x64 bit) .
 Requires `wine` to be installed in Mac and Linux
   - `yarn package:mac` : Packages the prod version for Mac OSX